 When you budget a month ahead, all of the money is in your bank account on the first of the month, so you don’t have to worry about when exactly each of your bills is due.

 When you’re budgeting one month ahead, you’ve already got that small emergency fund built into your budget.
-If any emergencies happen, you know you’re covered for the month.
+If any emergencies happen, you know you’re covered for at least the next month.

 The problem with this is that you’re spending money you haven’t even earned yet.
+First, it’s just not a good habit to get into.
+Second, if you lose your job and don’t have the income you expected, you may not be able to pay for those purchases at all.
 Rather than always being one month ahead on bills, you’re always one month behind.
-And if you lose your job or another emergency pops up, you’re in trouble.

 When you budget one month ahead, you know you’re only spending money you already have.

 I can say from personal experience that my financial stress decreased in a big way when I started using this budgeting system.
 I didn’t have to monitor my budget quite as closely.

 It’s also been a life-saver as Brandon and I have been traveling full-time.
 First, we have to pay for many of our RV park reservations ahead of time.
 If we weren’t ahead on our budget, we wouldn’t be able to do that.

 It’s also helped us to navigate through the small emergencies that have popped up since we’ve been on the road, such as having to replace all of our RV tires or buy a new car while on the road.

 Edit: Now that we’re done traveling and we own a home, budgeting one month ahead is just as beneficial!
 This budgeting style definitely isn’t just for those in unique circumstances.